Kristopher Schau: "Forfall"

 One of his projects had him living in a brown Opel Rekord automobile for a whole week.
 This event was also televised in daily segments.
 Another one of his projects was "Forfall" (en. decline), where Schau devoted an entire week to living as unhealthily as possible.
-Originally the idea was to deteriorate both physically and mentally, but despite the initial intentions in the mental area (reading books by Norwegian pulp fiction authors), the project mainly focused on eating unhealthy foods and smoking.
+The original idea was to deteriorate both physically and mentally; despite the initial intentions in the mental area (reading books by Norwegian pulp fiction authors), however, the project mainly focused on eating unhealthy foods and smoking.
 He spent the entire week on display in an Oslo shop window.
 The project was also shown on TV and streamed on the internet for the entire week.
 He gained about 10 kg (22 lbs) and his cholesterol level skyrocketed during the project.
 He also nearly suffered a heatstroke when the temperature in the shop window display was significantly increased.
 The heat experiment was then aborted.

 Court case

 During the 2004 Quartfestival, a couple, who were both members of Fuck for Forest, had sex on stage during a concert with The Cumshots, a band fronted by Schau.
 This led to a lawsuit against Schau, the other band members and the couple who performed the sex stunt.
-Schau and his bandmate Ole Petter Andreassen were both fined 10 000 NOK for their roles in the stunt.
+Schau and his bandmate Ole Petter Andreassen were both fined 10,000 NOK for their roles in the stunt.